-This page is dedicated to the many experiments in “serious gaming,” a catch-all term that focuses on games about real world issues in an attempt to either educate players or to entertain using real world ideas as a context for storytelling.
-These games run the gamut in terms of type: you have your basic quizzes, your choose-your-own-adventure-style games, and your full-blown simulation games.
+This page is dedicated to the many experiments in “serious gaming,” a catch-all term that focuses on games that facilitate learning while, in some cases, attempting to entertain by using real world ideas as a context for storytelling and game design.

-As some people have asked, I categorized each game below based mainly on the mechanics involved with the game.
+Below is a directory of serious games/J-Games examples I have come across.
+The list is by no means comprehensive, and it is updated irregularly as I discover new titles.
+I categorized each game below based mainly on the mechanics involved with the game.
 My definitions:

 - Budgetary: These are your “fix the budget” games.
 They are mainly pretty data visualizations that allow a player to try and balance a budget or explore the budgetary process.
 I would say they are more popular among media, because they are easier to build compared to other types of games, use data as a central driving piece of the game, and still feel serious enough to publish on a news site.
 I say this because there is still issues around people perceiving games as a child’s endeavor, not a serious platform for storytelling.

 - Chance: These are games where the results are largely randomized and skill is replaced with luck.
 Think games involving gambling, like poker or blackjack.